kilroy-code/distributed-security/README.md

 The application must supply a storage object with two methods:

 ```
-retrieve(collectionName, tag) -> text
+retrieve(collectionName, tag) -> textSignedByTag
-store(collectionName, tag, text, textSignedByTag)  (*)
+store(collectionName, tag, textSignedByTag)
 ```

 Applications must supply their own implementation of this storage API, meeting their own application-specific needs.
 For example, the application could limit storage to paying users.
 For security purposes, the only requirements are:

 1. The strings `'Team'` `'KeyRecovery'` and `'EncryptionKey'` must be allowed as the `collectionName` parameters.
 These are the only cloud storage collectionNames used by distributed security.
 (The cloud storage may recognize other collection names, but this is not required for distributed security to work.)
 2. The `tag` parameter must support arbitrary case-sensitive strings of at least 132 ASCII characters.
-The tag strings are base64-encoded, and are _not_ URL-safe.(*)
+The tag strings are url-safe base64-encoded.
 3. Arbitrarily long base64-encoded `text` payloads must be supported.
 Teams with N members are less than (N + 5) kbytes.
 (The cloud storage may support much longer payloads, and unicode text, but this this is not required for distributed security to work.
-4. `store(collectionName, tag, text, textSignedByTag)` should verify that `Security.verify(tag, textSignedByTag, text)` resolves to true for the required `collectionName`s.
+4. `store(collectionName, tag, textSignedByTag)` should verify that `Security.verify(textSignedByTag, {team: tag, notBefore: "team"})` resolves to truthy.
 (To allow for storage to be P2P within the application, the distributed security module is designed for such mutual co-dependency to not be an infinite loop.)
 There is no security need for additional checks, such as access-control-lists or API keys.
 However, an application is free to make additional checks.
 For example, using just the minimal requirements, any member could change the composition of their team, and an application might want to either create an audit trail of which member did so, or might want to restrict such changes to a designated "administrator" member.
 That's up to to the application.(*)
 5. Because of the way that payload text is encrypted, there is no security requirement to restrict access for the `retrieve` operation.
 However, applications are free to impose additional restrictions.